Skip to content

 Proto schema.
 ProtoGenerator walks the registry and produces a .proto file.
 Each model becomes a request message, a response message, and an RPC method on InferenceService.
 Python types are mapped to proto types via PYTHON_TYPE_MAP and DTYPE_MAP.
 Streaming models produce returns (stream Response) RPCs.

 Servicer.
 InferenceServicer implements the __mapping__() protocol that grpclib expects.
-For each model, it creates a handler function that:
+For each model, it creates a handler function that calls the shared invocation layer.

-Streaming models use async generators -- each yield sends one response message over the open stream.
+Streaming models use async generators -- each yield sends one response message (a gRPC stream message or an SSE event).

 3. Serving

-The server installs signal handlers for SIGINT and SIGTERM and blocks until one of them fires.
-On shutdown, it closes the listener and waits up to a configurable grace period for in-flight requests to complete.
+All servers install signal handlers for SIGINT and SIGTERM and block until one fires.
+On shutdown, they close listeners and wait up to a configurable grace period for in-flight requests to complete.

 Module map